 The decision for the one-off 6 month has extension has been motioned due to the cost-of-living crisis and the pressure that has been placed on existing short-term let hosts and businesses.
 The committee advised there's currently no proposed plan for change regarding new hosts, as it upholds the purpose of introducing licensing throughout Scotland and new applicants must meet mandatory conditions, including safety standards.

 - From the 1st October 2022, you can submit your application for Licence.
 If you are an existing host, you now have until the 1st October 2023 to make this application.

 - If you are a NEW host, and have not let out your property prior to the 1st October 2022, you must submit your application and you cannot accept bookings until this has been determined.

-- From the 1st July 2024 ALL short term let accommodation must be licenced.
+- From the 1st July 2024 ALL short term let accommodation must be licensed.

-South Ayrshire Council at the Cabinet meeting of the 30th August 2022 passed the policy on our approach to licencing of Short Term Lets.
+South Ayrshire Council at the Cabinet meeting of the 30th August 2022 passed the policy on our approach to licensing of Short Term Lets.

 How to apply